 The appropriated budget is prepared by fund, function, and department.
-The government's department heads may make transfers of appropriations within a department.
-Transfers of appropriations between departments require the approval of the Commissioner's Court.
+Transfers of appropriations within and between departments require the approval of the Commissioner's Court.
 The legal level of budgetary control (i.e., the level at which expenditures may not legally exceed appropriations) is the department level.